-In 2020, the Group entered into long-term sale contracts with a customer in Canada.
+In 2024, the Group entered into long-term sale contracts with a customer in Canada.
 The functional currency of the customer is USD.
 The selling price in the contracts is fixed and set in Canadian dollars (CAD).
 The contracts require physical delivery and will be held for the purpose of the delivery of the commodity in accordance with the buyer's expected sales requirements.
 The contracts have embedded foreign exchange derivatives that are required to be separated.
-NZ IFRS 9.4.3.3

-The Group also entered into various purchase contracts for brass and chrome (for which there is an active market) with a number of suppliers in South Africa and Russia.
+The Group also entered into various purchase contracts for brass and chrome (for which there is an active market) with a number of suppliers in the United States and South Africa.
 The prices in these purchase contracts are linked to the price of electricity.
 The contracts have embedded commodity swaps that are required to be separated.

 The embedded foreign currency and commodity derivatives have been separated and are carried at fair value through profit or loss.
-The carrying values of the embedded derivatives at 31 December 2020 amounted to \$210,000 (other financial assets) and \$782,000 (other financial liabilities) (2019: both \$Nil).
+The carrying values of the embedded derivatives at 31 December 2024 amounted to \$210,000 (other financial assets) and \$782,000 (other financial liabilities) (2023: both \$Nil).
 The effects on profit or loss are reflected in finance income and finance expenses, respectively.